 -Provides in-house ultrasound training on the east coast for a private company.
 Dr. Gonzalez has taught more than 45 veterinary hospitals on how to perform a complete abdominal ultrasound

--Dr. Gonzalez has teamed with Dr. Jessica Gentile.
-Dr. Gentile is a board-certified Veterinary Cardiologist and she reads the echocardiograms performed by Dr. Gonzalez.
+-Dr. Gonzalez has teamed with Dr. Jessica Solomon.
+Dr. Solomon is a board-certified Veterinary Cardiologist and she reads the echocardiograms performed by Dr. Gonzalez.

 Jonel Nightingale, DVM

 Dr. Jonel Nightingale is a General Practitioner who joined the Community Animal Hospital family in August 2012.
 She has spent the majority of her life (minus a few detours) working with animals in one capacity or another.